 The Brandon Teena Project: “Our mission statement is to assist transgender people in need, any way we can by sending out ‘care packages’ full of material trans people may be in need of (binders, make up kits, etc.) while educating the new generation on the spectrum which is gender.”

 Rape, Abuse, & Incest National Network: “Operates the National Sexual Assault Hotline … in partnership with more than 1000 local sexual assault service providers across the country and operates the DoD Safe Helpline for the Department of Defense.
 RAINN also carries out programs to prevent sexual violence, help victims, and ensure that perpetrators are brought to justice.”

 There’s no question that poverty rates are high, and homelessness is a widespread issue.
-So whether you want to help folks living below the poverty line or you want to provide underserved communities an opportunity more opportunity, these programs will make that possible.
-Read their missions statements below.
+So whether you want to help folks living below the poverty line or you want to provide underserved communities with more opportunities, these programs will make that possible.
+Read their mission statements below.